Siftah/get_iplayer/swfurl.md

 When you obtain an updated GiA with working SWF player URL, you should remove the preference(s) by running the command(s) above, changing `--prefs-add` to `--prefs-del`.

 In case you need to find your user options file, it is located at `/Users/<username>/Library/Application Support/Get iPlayer Automator/options` for GiA.
+There is normally no user options file for get_iplayer in GiA, but the `--prefs add` command will create one.

 ##### Esoterica Corner